Your ultimate guide to B2B Growth Hacking!

 In most cases, people will refer to you once they’ve actually tried your product and are a happy customer.
-That’s why I’ve made referrals the last step and we will now focus on revenue.
+That’s why I’ve marked referrals as the last step and we will now focus on revenue.

 What good are loads of users on your website when no-one is converting into a customer?

-So, the revenue phase is all about making sure that what you do online and sometimes offline turn into an income stream.
+So, the revenue phase is all about making sure that what you do online and sometimes offline turns into an income stream.

 Let’s say you are working for a SaaS company, there are multiple ways for you to generate an income stream.